voxgibson/webmgeneral/README.md

 (Check 'Add Python to PATH' at the install screen.)

-Download link for Windows ffmpeg: https://ffmpeg.zeranoe.com/builds/
+Download link for Windows ffmpeg: https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z

 (ffmpeg.exe and ffprobe.exe will be in the bin folder.)

-The ffmpeg.exe and ffprobe.exe need to be put in the same folder as webmgeneral.py
+The ffmpeg.exe and ffprobe.exe need to be put in the same folder as webmgeneral.pyw

 Example commands for changing to the programs directory and running it:
 ```
 cd "C:\Users\chad\Desktop\webmgeneral-master"

-python "webmgeneral.py"
+start pythonw "webmgeneral.pyw"
 ```
 **Linux Requirements:**